 Needless to say, it was impossible for me to play every single fighting Flash game on the internet, so I must have missed a few good ones.
 What’s your favourite Flash fighter?
 You must know a few if you’re visiting some of the best websites for fighting game fans.

-I’d also like to know, how often do you play Flash games now that there are so many great games available on smartphones?
+I’d also like to know, how often do you play Flash games in your browser now that there are so many great fighting games available on smartphones ?

 Image credit: nikcname